 Here is some information for newcomers to Portland that will help you settle in.
-Such as local utility providers, vehicle registration locations and voter registration.
-To start becoming acclimated, refer the Portland Relocation Guide and other community resources for all the fun things to do and places to go!
+Such as local utility providers, vehicle registration locations, and voter registration.
+To start becoming acclimated, refer to the Portland Relocation Guide and other community resources for all the fun things to do and places to go!

 Ideally, you should have the phone company hook it up the day before you move in.
 Most moving companies will give you a piece of good advice.
-In order to prevent possible damage to electronic equipment and major appliances, these items should not be used for 24 hours after delivery.
+To prevent possible damage to electronic equipment and major appliances, these items should not be used for 24 hours after delivery.
 This will allow them time to adjust to room temperature.

 Relocating is a detail-oriented process that is further complicated by the fact that some laws and regulations are different in a resident’s new home than one’s old home.
 Never fear–we’ve provided some basic information to help newcomers to Portland settle in.